Legrandgroup/librtsgtree/README.md

 * default route

+> Warning:
-We don't have a route to the parent node's site-local address, but this is the exception for root nodes.
+> We don't have a route to the parent node's site-local address, but this is the exception for root nodes.
+>

-All other nodes will have (in addition to the default route) a host route to their parent
+> All other nodes will have (in addition to the default route) a host route to their parent

 ### Visual representation